ClaireXie/edgeGuidedSDSP/README.md

 =======================
 1. Run compileFiles.m to compile all the necessary mex files.
 (Pre-built mex for Windows and Linux are included)

-2. demoFramework.m is a simple demo script. runBatch.m is the batch script to run a couple of images.
+2. *demoFramework.m* is a simple demo script. *runBatch.m* is the batch script to run a couple of images.

-3. Then simply run demoFramework.m.
-Need to use the downnloaed dictionary file in dictionaries/.
+4. Some example input depth images are included in inputs/

+5. If you intend to do the training on your own, with the collected image data, use trainingScript.m.
    We use the training images from http://visual.cs.ucl.ac.uk/pubs/depthSuperRes/.
-After getting the images, please the data in training_data/
+After getting the images, please modify the data directory in trainingScript.m.

-4. Some example input depth images are included in inputs/

-5. If you intend to do the training on your own, with the collected image data, use trainingScript.m

 6. You can switch to the self-similarity mode (without the training data), change from